Jason-Rev/react-redux-typescript-starter/README.md

 ### EventFunction
 EventsFunction when called create action or actions and dispatches them.
-It is the interface between the component and the Applicaton State.
+It is the interface between the component and the Application State.
 EventFunctions are used to make things happen.
-Provides the sparation of concern between compoents and the Applicaton State.
+Provides the separation of concern between components and the Application State.
 EventFunctions are injected into components through their properties.

 ### AsyncAction